 - Miriam's Vision: A Response to the 2005 London Bombings is the response of the Miriam Hyman Memorial Trust to her death

-- To understand that it is difficult to define terrorism
+- Understand that it is difficult to define terrorism

-- To understand some of the vocabulary associated with terrorism
+- Understand some of the vocabulary associated with terrorism

-- To have some points of reference in relation to terrorism
+- Have some points of reference in relation to terrorism

-- To consider the use of violence in affecting change
+- Consider the use of violence in making change

 - Compare definitions of terrorism

 - Define some vocabulary associated with terrorism and understand how it relates to terrorism

 - Discover and compare some terrorist histories